yingdanlu/yingdanlu/_pages/research.md

 Peng, Y., & Lu, Y. (2023).
 Computational Visual Analysis in Political Communication.
 In D. Lilleker & A. Veneti (eds.), Research Handbook on Visual Politics (pp. 42-54).
 Edward Elgar Publishing. ([Book chapter link](https://www.elgaronline.com/edcollchap/book/9781800376939/book-part-9781800376939-10.xml))

-## Dissertation
-<b>Lu, Y. _Performative Propaganda Engagement: How Online Celebrity Fandom Engages with State Propaganda in China._</b>

-<b>Abstract:</b> Established research on authoritarian information control has extensively examined the top-down dissemination of political propaganda and its impact on public attitudes and behaviors.
-This research introduces a novel theory, <i>performative propaganda engagement</i>, which focuses on individuals who engage with state propaganda in a performative manner to benefit an individual or a group they align with, rather than genuinely endorsing or promoting propaganda.
-Through mixed methods research approaches, this research empirically investigates performative propaganda engagement within the realm of Chinese online celebrity fandom, a rising cultural force on Chinese social media.
-The findings reveal that celebrity fans in China actively incorporate the promotion of state propaganda into their daily activities, aiming to enhance the visibility and reputation of their celebrities.
-I find that celebrity fans performatively engage with state propaganda through three mechanisms — celebrity mobilization, direct state mobilization, and algorithmic visibility manipulation.
-By exploring the manifestations of performative propaganda engagement, this research contributes to a deeper understanding of the downstream effects of authoritarian information control, contemporary fandom culture in China, the metrics-driven nature of social media ecosystem, and authoritarian resilience in the digital age.